OSEA Collective Bargaining Agreement

 Bargaining unit members on a qualifying District leave resulting from the employee’s or an immediate family member’s critical illness or injury and who have been in unpaid status for at least five (5) days, may request PTO donation days.
 The following procedures will be implemented:

-- The Association will notify the Administrator of Personnel of the request to verify eligibility.
+- The Association will notify the Executive Administrator of Human Resources over Classified Personnel of the request to verify eligibility.

 - The Association will solicit days from the bargaining unit.
 The donation amount shall not exceed the period in which the employee qualifies for long-term disability benefits.